demisto/content/Packs/ServiceNow/Playbooks/playbook-ServiceNow_-_Ticket_Management_README.md

-`ServiceNow - Ticket Management` allows you to open new tickets or update comments to the existing ticket using the playbook's tasks.
+`ServiceNow - Ticket Management` allows you to open a new ticket or comment on an existing ticket.

 ## Dependencies